 When George woke, I thought I would try some color sorting with him (Henry joined in too).

 But he just couldn’t grasp colors on his own.
-(Even though I knew he didn’t know them I wanted to try.)
+(Even though I knew he didn’t know them either I wanted to try.)

 I set out a few different colored baskets (of the same colors as the blocks if I had them).